Stylback/home-server/README.md

 ### Part 3: Media transfer and streaming

 Jellyfin is up and running but we still need to test media streaming.
-Load up a USB with some media-files and stick it into your server.
-Check its label, it should be something akin to `sdb1`:
+Load up a USB with some media-files and stick it into your server, check its label with:

 ```sh
 lsblk
 ```

-Make a directory and mount the USB to it:
+It should be something akin to `sdb1`, take note!
+Now make a directory and mount the USB to it:

 ```sh
 sudo mkdir /media/external